CUH NHS 75th birthday logo

 Monitoring your energy

-It is often useful to keep a track of the activities that you do within your day and week and monitor how you are feeling at different times.
-This might enable you to see if there are any patterns and if there are any times of the day and week which are better or worse for you.
+It is useful to keep track of the activities that you do within your day and week and monitor how you are feeling at different times.
+This will enable you to see any patterns, and identify any times of the day or week which are better or worse for you.

-It can be helpful to note down what kind of activities give you energy “energy givers” and what activities drain your energy “energy depleters” and see how many of these activities you do in your day or week.
-This may also help you to make changes to help with managing your energy.
+It can also be helpful to note down what kind of activities you do, such as which activities give you energy (energy givers) and which activities drain you (energy depleters) and see how many of these activities you do in your day or week.
+Monitoring this can help you to plan for a good balance of these and assist in managing your energy.

-Try to avoid all or nothing or “boom and bust” patterns of activity.
-Overdoing it leads the body to require more recovery time.
+Try to avoid all-or-nothing or 'boom and bust' patterns of activity.
+Overdoing it leads the body to require more recovery time, as shown in this diagram.

 Try to hold back on a good day to enable you to do more on a less good day.